wuciawe/wuciawe.github.io/_posts/2016-04-17-thoughts-on-seven-years.md

 me to revel.
 As I am not a student anymore, I have to take more responsibility.
 There is a life burden on my shoulder after then.
 Will I be a great fighter for life?
 Maybe the first step is stopping wasting time on nonsense.

+### A Saying

+About six years ago, I saw a saying 'look ahead, youth fades' from some place.
+At that time, I don't understand the meaning of that saying (actually, I just googled this saying, there is nothing related to the 'saying').
+And so I asked Todd what that sentence means, he explained his understanding.

+Six years later, that saying comes to my mind again.
+Now, I think I begin to understand the meaning of that saying.
+(To clarify, I think everything in the world is meaningless to everyone, until something turns out to be meaningful to a specific person.
+Everyone stays in a specific state, and moves from one state to another as time passes by.
+In different state, one will feel differently on the meaning of things.
+So back to this one, what I really want to say is that I discard the old feeling on that sentence.)
+Maybe in the 30s or 40s, I will feel more about this saying.
+Now, what I feel strongly is that time is always the problem (like some one told me in the interview three years ago).
+I hope I can have more time and I just waste the time I have in real life.

+Besides time, there are other things related with youth, I feel they are saying goodbye to me.
+And most of them are unrecoverable.
+Sometimes, you just feel you are lost.
+The question is, is it really necessary that you need to figure everything out clearly and then you can start to step on.
+If so, then you just stays.
+Time again, he will tell you things you are confused with.

+Everybody knows that it's important to work hard, but I don't know what is right to work hard on.
+Some may say there is no right or wrong on such things, working hard is always good for you.
+Maybe, to some extent, yes, it is.
+But you know there exists better things to work hard on.
+Is it really worthy to spend time and efforts on something when you don't know what has long term effects on the life that is really worthy to work hard on.
+But how to define the word worthy, especially when you feel most things are meaningless.

+You know you need strategy to solve problems, and it remains true for this one as well.
+And you also know you need to solve contradictions in your mind.